Z3TA/webide/README.txt

 sudo iptables -I FORWARD 1 -j ACCEPT

 when you are done:
-sudo iptables -D FORWARD 1 -j ACCEPT
+sudo iptables -D FORWARD 1

 Installing more programs to the users folder (chroot)